Custodial symmetry, Georgi-Machacek model, and other scalar extensions: The extended Georgi-Machacek Model

 As said before, we need $u=w$ in order to obtain $\rho=1$.
 Putting $u=w$ in these equations and equating the coefficients of $u$, $u^3$, $v^2$ and $uv^2$, we obtain the necessary conditions for obtaining the equality of $u$ and $w$.
 It turns out that these are just the conditions given in \Eqn{gm.constr}.
 The other conditions, shown in \Eqn{gm.extra}, are not really necessary for obtaining $\rho=1$.

 We can therefore consider a model with the scalar content of the GM model, but where the most general Higgs potential is constrained only by the conditions of \Eqn{gm.constr}.
 This is what we call the ``extended GM model'' (eGM), and discuss in some detail.
 This has 12 free parameters in the scalar potential, compared to 9 for the GM model, as the three constraint conditions in \Eqn{gm.extra} are not used.
-This is a CS-3 type model.
-It has CS, so that $\rho=1$, but the CS is respected only in a small in the scalar potential sector of the Lagrangian that contains the gauge boson masses.
-There is no symmetry in the Higgs boson masses.
+This is a CS-2 type model.
+Since the gauge sector is the same as that of GM, it is obvious that $\lag{kin}$ is invariant under CS.
+However, the scalar potential does not respect the symmetry.

+From a purely gauge theoretical point of view, there is not much difference in the symmetries of CS-1, CS-2 or CS-3 type models.
+In all cases, the symmetry is not obeyed by the entire Lagrangian with a realistic fermion spectrum.
+Thus, the symmetry is realized in a limited sector of the theory, and is broken by loop corrections in all cases.
+Since the major consequence of CS, the mass relation of \Eqn{rho=1}, is found to be consistent with experiments, one should explore different scenarios in which this relation can be obtained.
+This is what we do in the rest of this paper.